 Homeschooling can take over your home, and not in a good way.
 There can be so much stuff that can go along with homeschooling.
-Which is why taking a more minimalist homeschooling approach can be so beneficial.
-It is something we are working on more and I want to share how we’re doing it so that homeschool materials aren’t taking over your home anymore, if you don’t want them too that is.
+This is why taking a more minimalist homeschooling approach can be so beneficial.

 Minimalist Homeschooling Homeschooling Without the Stuff